-For taxpayers using the single-factor computation, check the appropriate box for the PTE's entity type (motor carrier, financial corporation, construction corporation, railway company, retail company, qualified manufacturer's modified apportionment) on Lines 1 through 6 of Section A. Based on the appropriate computation method for your entity type or election, enter the total, Virginia, and percentage on Line 1, Section B. For example: railway companies are to use the ratio of revenue car miles in Virginia to total revenue miles of the corporation everywhere.
+For taxpayers using the single-factor computation, check the appropriate box for the PTE's entity type (motor carrier, financial corporation, construction corporation, railway company, retail company, qualified manufacturer's modified apportionment, enterprise data center operation) on Lines 1 through 8 of Section A. Based on the appropriate computation method for your entity type or election, enter the total, Virginia, and percentage on Line 1, Section B. For example: railway companies are to use the ratio of revenue car miles in Virginia to total revenue miles of the corporation everywhere.